sglahn/docker-platformio-core/README.md

 To speedup development, this image has the platform espressif8266 already installed.

 ## Usage
 Add the script platformio.sh to your path and run platformio < options >.

+### Uploading
+For convenience, the scripts checks if the host device /dev/ttyUSB0 is available and adds this device to the Docker container.
+You can override this device by setting the environment variable UPLOAD_PORT.

 ### Step By Step
 Pull the image
 ```